MailTape/MailTape-v1/_posts/2022-12-25-r-mccarthy.md

 guestPic: guestPic511.jpg
 image: 'https://mailta.pe/img/fbPic511.png'
 episode_URL: 'http://mailta.pe/511/r-mccarthy/'
-description: '  We are overjoyed to welcome r mccarthy to MailTape this Sunday morning :) His selection embraces new worlds of new age music, stretching time and sound into spaces unknown -- carving creativity out of these early morning hours. '
+description: '  We are overjoyed to welcome r mccarthy to MailTape this Sunday morning :) His selection embraces new worlds of new age music, stretching time and sound into spaces unknown -- carrying creativity into these early morning hours. '
 musiColor: musiColor511.png
 ---
 <p id="introduction"> We are overjoyed to welcome [r mccarthy](https://infinitebisous.bandcamp.com/album/any-day-now) to MailTape this Sunday morning :) His selection embraces new worlds of new age music, stretching time and sound into spaces unknown -- carrying creativity into these early morning hours.